Karingal, Victoria: Shopping

-Karingal's original shopping centre, now known as Karingal Village Shops, is still located on Ashleigh Avenue, near Karingal Drive.
-A large section of the earlier shopping centre was redeveloped at the turn of the century, replacing the old supermarket with a larger one, and the local service station with a bottle shop.
-Karingal Post Office continues to operate, but in a part of the new complex.
+Karingal Hub Shopping Centre located on the southeastern edges of Karingal is Frankston's second largest shopping complex, (the largest being the Bayside Shopping Centre in the Frankston CBD).
+It features a Woolworths supermarket, an Aldi grocery store, a Coles supermarket, a Big W department store, a fresh produce market and 120 speciality stores.
+The centre boasts an entertainment precinct, called 'Karingal Town Square', with restaurants, a pub and a 12 screen Village Cinema complex.
+Karingal Town Square is also home to one of the three V max "super screens" in Australia.
+It's new renovations in 2021 boosted the frequency of consumers to the centre and invites more people to the region every day.

-Karingal is also home to Frankston's second largest shopping complex, Centro Karingal, or locally known as the 'Karingal Hub' or 'The Hub' (the largest being the Bayside Shopping Centre in the Frankston CBD).
-It features two Woolworths supermarkets, a Big W department store and 120 speciality stores.
-The centre boasts an entertainment precinct, called 'StarZone Karingal', with restaurants, a pub and a 12 screen Village Cinema complex.
-StarZone Karingal is also home to one of the three V max "super screens" in Australia.
+Karingal's first shopping centre, now known as Karingal Village Shops, is still located on Ashleigh Avenue, near Karingal Drive.
+At the turn of the century, a large section of the earlier shopping centre was redeveloped, replacing the old supermarket with a larger one and the local service station with a bottle shop.
+Karingal Post Office continues to operate as part of the new complex.
+In 2021, major retailer Coles left the site in favor of a new location within Karingal Hub Shopping Centre.

 Infrastructure

 Transport

-Karingal's arterial road is Karingal Drive, which runs through the heart of the suburb, from Skye Road to Cranbourne Road.
+Karingal's main arterial road is Karingal Drive, which runs through the heart of the suburb, from Skye Road to Cranbourne Road.
 Ashleigh Avenue is another key road, which runs from Karingal Drive into Frankston East.
 On Karingal's northern border, Skye Road is the connection with Frankston North, Seaford and Langwarrin.
-Cranbourne Road touches Karingal's southernmost edge, and connects it to the Frankston CBD, to the neighbouring suburb of Langwarrin and terminates in the City of Casey suburb of Cranbourne.
+Cranbourne Road touches Karingal's southernmost edge, and connects it to the Frankston CBD.
+The road additionally accommodates road travel to the neighbouring suburb of Langwarrin and terminates in the City of Casey suburb of Cranbourne.
 Metropolitan bus services run along all of these roads, connecting Karingal with the Frankston CBD and its neighbouring suburbs.

 Another major transport route, Peninsula Link (also known as the Frankston By-Pass) opened in January 2013.
-This divides Karingal and Langwarrin, and provides access to the rest of Greater Melbourne, and to the Mornington Peninsula.
+This divides Karingal and Langwarrin, however provides access to the rest of Greater Melbourne, and to the Mornington Peninsula and is a general positive for the area.

 Health

-Two hospitals are located in Karingal, Peninsula Private Hospital and the St. John of God Rehabilitation Hospital.
+Two hospitals are in and around Karingal, the St. John of God Rehabilitation Hospital and the Peninsula Private Hospital (debated).